manuelesvi/Literatura/Ayn Rand/Notes.md

 > "It's great of you, Mr. Taggart, to think that your own achievement isn't good enough for you.
 I guess no matter how far you've gone, you want to go still farther.
 You're ambitious.
 That's what I admire most: ambition.
 I mean, doing things, not stopping and giving up, but doing.
 I understand, Mr. Taggart... even if I don't understand all the big thoughts."[^90]

+>>>
+"You'd think people have some feeling for their native state, some loyalty...
+But they're running away.
+I don't know what's happening to people."
+"It's the Bill," said the young man.
+"What Bill?"
+"The Equalization of Opportunity Bill."
+"How do you mean?"
+"I hear Mr. Quinn was making plans a year ago to open a branch in Colorado.
+The Bill knocked that out cold.
+So now he's made up his mind to move there, lock, stock and barrel."
+"I don't see where that makes it right.
+The Bill was necessary.
+It's a rotten shame -old firms that have been here for generations...
+There ought to be a law..."[^91]
+>>>

+> Mr. Mowen looked at the skyline, at the bells, the wheels, the smoke -the smoke that settled heavily, peacefully across the evening air, stretching in a long haze all the way to the city of New York somewhere beyond the sunset- and he felt reassured by the tought of New York in its ring of sacred fires, the ring of smokestacks, gas tanks, cranes and high tension lines.
+He felt a current of power flowing through every grimmy structure of his familiar street; he liked the figure of the young man above him, there was something reassuring in the way he worked, something that blended with the skyline...
+Yet Mr. Mowen wondered why he felt that a crack was growing somewhere, eating through the solid, the eternal walls.[^92]

 [^84] p.
 238
 [^85] p.
 238
 [^86] p.
 242